assadsid/Typescript-45Exercises/README.md

 # Typescript-Assignment-01

-All my exercises of assignment 1 are attached in this repository.
+I have completed 20 exercises of assignment 1, which are attached in this repository.

 Kindly review!